 If you encounter difficulty logging into Single Sign On, you can email email@example.com.

-I have OAE accommodations and don’t know how they will work for the new Fall 2020 learning formats.
+I have OAE accommodations and don’t know how they will work with the available learning formats.
 Who can I contact?

 If you have a question about whether an accommodation is still valid, you should speak with your Accessibility Counselor.
 If your question is about the mechanics of how an assignment or test will function in Canvas, you should talk to your instructor who may refer you to the Online Learning Team if your question is beyond their expertise.

 I love my success coach.
-Will they be available for the Fall 2020 semester?
+Will they be available for the Spring 2021 semester?

 Yes!
 Send them an email and set up an appointment.

 I love my librarian liaison.
-Will they be available for the Fall 2020 semester?
+Will they be available for the Spring 2021 semester?

 Yes!
 Contact a librarian liaison via email or chat.
 Find out more here: http://library.loyno.edu/services/liaisons.php